Rparmar01/Point-eAutomatedFlow/README.md

 # Point-eAutomatedFlow
 Using OpenAI's Point-e repository to automate text-to-3D object workflow.
 This includes a tutorial on how to convert user-inputted text into a nbx file mesh and then into a fully baked fbx file for use in game engines.
+NOTE: Code for Automation is still in progress

+# Manual Workflow

 ## Requirements:
 1. Clone OpenAI's point-e repository and follow all installation requirements